Alternatives to studying abroad during the pandemic

 Students studying abroad agree that it isn’t just about sitting in a classroom or attending a lecture.
 But it’s also about immersing themselves in the culture of an overseas destination.
 The restrictions on traveling overseas make that difficult, but not impossible.

-Here are just a few of the museums, zoos and national parks offering virtual tours to students stuck at home.
+Here are just a few of the museums, zoos and national parks offering virtual tours to students stuck at home, which can be considered alternatives to studying abroad.

 You can take a virtual tour of Machu Pichu.
 (Joseph Hostetler / Million Mile Secrets)